Month: June 2025

 By now it’s abundantly clear that the Trump 2 administration/Project 2025/MAGA GOP’s chief aim is to push presidential power past constitutional and legal limits (as generally accepted, certainly prior to 2016, by constitutional scholars across the political spectrum).
 From the DOGE wrecking ball, to the attacks on universities and law firms, to masked agents in tactical gear making arrests on the street, to deportations to foreign prisons, to stonewalling the courts, to open self-dealing on a massive scale: almost all of this has been lawless, though facilitated by the Roberts Court’s 2024Trump v.
 United States, which championed a “bold and unhesitating” chieftain and exempted him and him alone from the rule of law.

 Donald Trump has been eager to employ military forces against Americans who oppose him and his policies since at least the summer of 2020.
 The then first-term president was enraged by the Black Lives Matter protests.
 He wanted to deploy 10,000 active duty troops to clamp down on the protesters.
-His then Defense Secretary relates that Trump asked Chairman of the Joint Chiefs of Staff, Can’t you just shoot them in the legs or something?
+His then Defense Secretary relates that Trump asked the Chairman of the Joint Chiefs of Staff, Can’t you just shoot them in the legs or something?

 More recently, during his 2024 campaign, Trump mused about employing the military to reign in his political enemies.
 When asked by Maria Bartiromo last October about his concerns about chaos on election day, Trump responded: